Frequently Asked Questions

 This means that we have to specify to the regulatory authorities in our application to accredit a qualification with them, the time period over which units can be linked together to form qualifications.

 The regulatory authorities do not set hard and fast rules regarding the time period in which a unit can be combined with other units and count towards a qualification; however, NEBOSH has to demonstrate to them that the time period is valid.
 In the case of health and safety law, which does change over time, 5 years was accepted by the Scottish Qualifications Authority (SQA).

-Students who complete the National/International Diploma will normally conclude their studies by submitting their Unit D/ID/DNI assignment.
-This will involve the student researching and including in their report consequences of breaches of UK legislation OR ILO Conventions/Recommendations as well as management and risk control issues.
+Learners who complete the National/International Diploma will normally conclude their studies by submitting their Unit D/ID/DNI assignment.
+This will involve the learner researching and including in their report consequences of breaches of UK legislation OR ILO Conventions/Recommendations as well as management and risk control issues.

-This ensures that a students knowledge is up-to-date at the time they achieve their qualification, hence this is the date carried forward.
+This ensures that a learners knowledge is up-to-date at the time they achieve their qualification, hence this is the date carried forward.

 Once an examination has been completed, scripts are sent back to NEBOSH and undergo rigorous standardisation, marking, checking and results determination processes to ensure accuracy and consistency.

 Your Results Notification letter(s) will be emailed to you as soon as they are available to you.